 - Verify the database record was created with correct values.

-This approach reduces the number of fragile unit tests and improves coverage of real behaviour.
-In practice, teams have seen measurable improvements in end-to-end coverage when moving to feature testing4.
+This approach reduces fragile unit tests and improves coverage of real behavior.
+Teams moving to feature testing have reported clearer end-to-end coverage and fewer brittle tests4.

 On the front end, use React Testing Library to simulate user interactions for the slice’s UI and assert the expected UX after the API call completes.